Ankit2058/Understanding_patch/Nischal Ojha/Challenges_Faced_by_AI_on_Medical_Field.md

-# Challenges of AI in the Medical Field
+# Challenges Faced by AI in the Medical Field

 ## Introduction
 Recent progress in AI has led to effective solutions for many complex tasks.
 However, in the medical field, there are significant challenges that hinder the advancement of AI technologies.